aparna-v/Bounty-KeepAlive-DB/README.md

 ### Instructions
-All this config is to be done by Chef and in a Docker Image / VM Use AWS Free Instances - T2 Small
+All this config is to be done by Chef and in a Docker Image / VM Use AWS Free Instances for hosting the dbs and backend server

 Task
 -  Send a POST Request using cURL and your Node.js server should bring up the corresponsing server.
 Default Behaviour looks like: